 See "Fannie Mae Financing" in "The Single Family Program" in "Part II - Summary of Programs" for more information on the risk to the Authority of loans in this category in forbearance.
-As of April 30, 2020, the aggregate outstanding principal balance of mortgage loans in this category was \$853 million, rounded to the nearest million, of which 4.2%, with an aggregate outstanding principal balance of \$35 million, rounded to the nearest million, was in forbearance.
+As of December 31, 2020, the aggregate outstanding principal balance of mortgage loans in this category was \$1,012 million, of which 4.9% was in forbearance.
+As of April 30, 2021, the aggregate outstanding principal balance of mortgage loans in this category was \$1,406 million, of which 4.0% was in forbearance.

-ADDITIONAL INFORMATION CONCERNING SINGLE FAMILY MORTGAGE INSURANCE POLICIES
+ADDITIONAL INFORMATION CONCERNING SINGLE FAMILY MORTGAGE INSURANCE POLICIES AND GUARANTEES